george-hawkins/arf-drone/notes.md

 Motor direction
 ---------------

-A quadcopter has two clockwise (CW) and two counterclockwise (CCW) motors and there are clockwise and counterclockwise specific propellars.
-So spare propellars generally come in packs of two, one for each direction.
+A quadcopter has two clockwise (CW) and two counterclockwise (CCW) motors and there are clockwise and counterclockwise specific propellers.
+So spare propellers generally come in packs of two, one for each direction.

 External LED and USB port
 -------------------------